-Innovations (IJIEM, IREMI) is listed in EconLit (American Economic Association), in Research Papers in Economies (RePEc), in the Oswego index, State University of New York (USA), in Emerging Sources Citation index - Web of Science (ESC), in the lists of the French Foundation for Management Education (FNEGE, France) and of the National Center for Scientific Research (CNRS section 37, France), as well as in ERIH, HCERES and SCOPUS.
+Innovations (IJIEM, IREMI) is listed in: EconLit (American Economic Association), Research Papers in Economies (RePEc), the Oswego index, State University of New York (USA), Emerging Sources Citation index - Web of Science (ESC), the lists of the French Foundation for Management Education (FNEGE, France) and of the National Center for Scientific Research (CNRS section 37, France), ERIH, HCERES, SCOPUS, Association of Business Schools (ABS).

 The journal is supported by the Research Network on Innovation (http://2ri.eu)

 The Journal was founded in 1995 by Sophie BOUTILLIER and Dimitri UZUNIDIS.